SamirIngley/Desktop-Profiles/README.md

 * to create a profile, type the name of the profile and the app or url you'd like to add:  `go run desk.go -pf profile-name -add app`.
 Type `done` when you've finished adding.
 If you want to add a url, change `app` to `url`.

-* to add to an existing profile: `go run desk.go -pf profile-name -add app:app-name`
+* to add to an existing profile: `go run desk.go -pf profile-name -add app`

 * delete app or url:  `go run desk.go -pf profile-name -del url` and type the names one by one hitting Enter after each.
 Type `done` when finished